thelfer/tfel-editor/docs/index.md

-% The `qemacs` text editor
-% Thomas Helfer
-% 28/02/2017

-The `qemacs` text editor is meant to be a simple text editor with advanced mode for:
+The `qemacs` text editor is meant to be a simple text editor with advanced modes for:

-- Toto
+- editing and compiling `MFront` files <http://tfel.sourceforge.net>